edstott/ES-synth-starter/doc/handshaking.md

 # Handshaking and auto-detection
   Stacksynth modules are designed to be joined together to make a larger keyboard.
 Messages are exchanged between modules using a CAN bus.
-  Typically, one module will act as a receiver and synthesise the notes that are played any module.
+  Typically, one module will have a receiver role and synthesise the notes that are played any module.
 The other modules transmit notes.
   Each module needs to be set up to generate notes from a different octave.

   The role and octave can be defined by compiling different versions of the code for each module.